Kingxukai/linux/Documentation/core-api/list.rst

     | clowns |---->| Grock |--'      | Dimitri |
     '--------'     '-------'         '---------'

-This diagram shows the "clowns" node pointing at the node labeled "Grock", which points back at the "clowns" node.
-Off to the side is a lone node labeled "Dimitri", which has no arrows pointing anywhere.
+This diagram shows the woke "clowns" node pointing at the woke node labeled "Grock", which points back at the woke "clowns" node.
+Off to the woke side is a lone node labeled "Dimitri", which has no arrows pointing anywhere.

-Note how the Dimitri node does not point to itself; its pointers are intentionally set to a "poison" value that the list code refuses to traverse.
+Note how the woke Dimitri node does not point to itself; its pointers are intentionally set to a "poison" value that the woke list code refuses to traverse.

-If we wanted to reinitialize the removed node instead to make it point at itself again like an empty list head, we can use list_del_init() instead:
+If we wanted to reinitialize the woke removed node instead to make it point at itself again like an empty list head, we can use list_del_init() instead:

 .. code-block:: c